What is Certified Practice?

 Certificates must be renewed before the end of the March 31 registration renewal period in the registration year they expire.
 Renewal of Certified Practice Certificates is also contingent on holding Full registration classification and recording a minimum of four CCCs for each certificate.

 Registrants applying for a Certified Practice Certificate must have appropriate prerequisites.
-Once approved, applicants must complete their certification program under the supervision of a qualified supervisor.
-Each certification program details the specific certificate prerequisites and the levels of supervision required during training.
+Registrants must then complete the relevant Certification Program under the supervision of a qualified supervisor.
+Each Certification Program details the specific certificate prerequisites and the levels of supervision required during training.
 The Supervision standard of practice (PDF) describes what each level of supervision entails.

-To view and download Certification Program application forms, click the following links:
+To view and download Certification Program requirement and application instructions, click the following links:

 - Certificate A: Vestibular Assessment & Management (PDF)